 Protect your skin

-Protecting your skin’s barrier with a moisturizing lotion is important, especially after bathing.
+Protecting your skin’s barrier with moisturizing creams is important, especially after bathing.
 Use a lotion that’s free of preservatives and fragrances.

 If you have open wounds, be sure to protect your skin with bandages.